Lorti/manu.ninja/_posts/2016-11-30-thoughts-on-linear-gradients-that-resemble-images.md

 My second thought was automating the color retrieval process for Harry's concept.
 Though I wanted to detect the optimal color stop positions instead of just slicing the image in four quarters.

-Ben Briggs then beat me to writing an npm module that "provides a gradient fallback for an image that loosely resembles the original."
-Ben hat created a cool [PostCSS plugin](https://github.com/ben-eb/postcss-resemble-image), so I decided to amend his plugin.
+Meanwhile Ben Briggs created a [PostCSS plugin](https://github.com/ben-eb/postcss-resemble-image) that "provides a gradient fallback for an image that loosely resembles the original."
+I decided to amend his plugin instead of publishing another npm package, containing just the algorithm.

 ![](/images/linear-gradient-ben-briggs.jpg)
 ![](/images/linear-gradient-horizontal.jpg)

 Ben had used [Paper.js](https://www.npmjs.com/package/paper) to pick colors, which depends on a few non-JavaScript packages.
 This complicates setup of the plugin and lengthens builds times.
-Together we managed to replace `asset-resolver`, `image-size` and `paper` with a single dependency to [Jimp](https://github.com/oliver-moran/jimp), making the plugin a Node.js-only solution.
+Together we've replaced `asset-resolver`, `image-size` and `paper` with a single dependency to [Jimp](https://github.com/oliver-moran/jimp), making the plugin a Node.js-only solution.
 I recommend using the plugin, but if you don't use PostCSS you can also use the script below in your builds.

 ~~~ js
 const Jimp = require('jimp');